maniospas/Blombly/docs/basics/builtins.md

 ## Scopes

-Assign values to variables with the equality operator (`=`), like below.
-If a variable with the same name already exists in the current scope, its value is overwritten.
+Assign values to variables per `@var = @value;` If a variable with the same name already exists in the current scope, its value is overwritten.
 Otherwise, a new variable is created.
-Subsequent code in the same scope will retrieve that assigned value when using the variable.
-Scopes refer to isolated execution contexts.
+Variables persist throughout scopes, which refer to isolated execution contexts.
 In them, subsequent code can overwrite variable values.
-Each program starts from one initial scope, but new ones are created with
+Each program starts from one initial scope.
+New ones are entered with `new{@code}`
-[new](structs.md) -this is the same notation with which structs are created- or when calling methods.
+ -this also creates [structs](structs.md)- or when calling code [blocks](blocks.md) as functions.
 <br>
 <br>
-Variable values are made immutable by prepending the `final` keyword to their assignment.
-This prevents subsequent code from overwriting values and exposes them to code running outside the current scope.
-For the time being, however, consider final as a code safety feature.
+Variables are made immutable by prepending the `final` keyword to their assignment.
+This prevents overwrites by subsequent code and exposes the variables to functions running in the scope.
+For now, consider immutability as a code safety feature.
-Here is an example of the error shown when attempting to overwrite a final value.
+Here is an example of the error shown when attempting an invalid overwrite.

 ```java
 // main.bb